-Orbital slots in the geostationary arc and associated frequencies are a limited resource.
+Orbital slots, satellite orbits and associated frequencies are a limited resource.
 The ITU and national regulators may reallocate spectrum from satellite to terrestrial uses.
 National administrations are increasingly charging for access to spectrum by way of fees and auctions.
 In addition, national administrations may revoke SES's rights to use spectrum, even when SES has an established business at a particular orbital location.

 The most recent World Radiocommunication Conference in 2015 did not reallocate significant amounts of spectrum from satellite to terrestrial uses.
 However, it has set for study the use of various spectrum bands that could be allocated to terrestrial mobile use at the next such conference in 2019 and whose use by terrestrial mobile would be inconsistent with satellite use.
-In addition, certain national administrations are studying the alleged spectrum needs of terrestrial mobile and considering the reallocation of spectrum used by satellites, which they can do independently of ITU radio regulations so long as they avoid international interference.
+In addition, national administrations are studying the alleged spectrum needs of terrestrial mobile and considering the reallocation or increased sharing of spectrum used by satellites (such as portions of the C-band and Ka-band), which they can do independently of ITU radio regulations so long as they avoid international interference.